 Unsurprisingly, we are passionate about using honey in all areas of our lives — from cooking and baking to skincare to beauty products and everything in between.

 We also love incorporating it into recipes that call for sugar.
 As a general rule, it adds the same sweetness without the crazy crash associated with processed granulated sugar.
+In addition to honey, there are various sugar substitutes that can offer similar benefits.
 Additionally, honey offers various health benefits, such as essential nutrients and a lower glycemic index, making it a healthier alternative to sugar.

 Don’t worry if it’s white sugar or brown sugar; you can substitute honey for both!